shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Done

+- Cropping functionality and sending of cropped image to server code completed
 - Functionality for Profile Image upload by the user
 - Login/Registration error display
 - ChatMainContainer CSS margin and padding fixes